- Governance Framework of Carleton University: An Overview

 In addition, the University has numerous and varied policies established by management that apply to its operations.
 These policies can be found on the University Secretariat’s website.
 The polices range from such subjects as Academic Integrity, Booking of space, information technology, to Students Right and Responsibilities.

-As mentioned, the Senate is the highest authority on academic matters and establishes the University’s educational policies.
+The Senate is the highest authority on academic matters and establishes the University’s educational policies.
 The Senate and its various committees, are responsible for the sound management of academic issues on campus.
 It enacts policies for the conduct of its affairs.
 In particular it:

 - Controls, regulates, and determines the general educational policies of the University;